TobiasSunderdiek/cartoon-gan/README.md

 - download `all_data.csv` from safebooru dataset
 - configure path of this file in `PATH_TO_SAFEBOORU_ALL_DATA_CSV`
+- configure where to store images in `PATH_TO_STORE_DOWNLOADED_CARTOON_IMAGES`
-- configure where to store images in `PATH_TO_STORE_DOWNLOADED_CARTOON_IMAGES` `- run `cartoon_image_downloader.py` to download configurable amount of medium size images
+- configure where to store resulting .zip-file of images in `CARTOON_IMAGES_ZIPFILE_NAME` `- run `cartoon_image_downloader.py` to download configurable amount of medium size images

 ### Edge-smoothed version of cartoon images